luckiezhou/DynamicTriad/README.md

 ### Main Script

 Now that the input data is ready, the main script will be called to compute dynamic vertex embeddings.
-Assume the root directory of the DynamicTriad project  is ``<dynamic_triad_root>``, the help information of the main script can be obtain by executing command
+Following the assumption that the current working directory is ``<dynamic_triad_root>``, the help information of the main script can be obtain by executing command
 ```
-python <dynamic_triad_root> -h
+python . -h

-usage: <dynamic_triad_root> [-h] [-I NITERS] -d DATAFILE [-b BATCHSIZE] -n NSTEPS
+usage: . [-h] [-I NITERS] -d DATAFILE [-b BATCHSIZE] -n NSTEPS
                [-K EMBDIM] [-l STEPSIZE] [-s STEPSTRIDE] -o OUTDIR
                [--cachefn CACHEFN] [--lr LR] [--beta BETA [BETA ...]]
                [--negdup NEGDUP] [--validation VALIDATION]